-- Skin care: Fractionated coconut oil can be used as an after-shower moisturizer.
+- Skincare: Fractionated coconut oil can be used as an after-shower moisturizer.
 It makes the skin soft.
-It alo can be used
+It also can be used

-- Nail care: The regular use of fractionated coconut oil helps to prevent the dry cuticles.
+- Nail care: The regular use of fractionated coconut oil helps to prevent dry cuticles.

 - Massage: Fractionated coconut oil is good for all skin types.
 It is a fantastic option to use as base oil or carrier for essential oils for a complete body massage.